boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 > Discussion Note: RFC 9105bis or keep the current augment design.

-The module leverages the TLS structures defined in {{!I-D.ietf-netconf-tls-client-server}}.
-Concretely, this first version of the specification uses a pruning approach rather that a reuse of the groupings defined in {{!I-D.ietf-netconf-tls-client-server}}.
+The module leverages the TLS structures defined in {{!RFC9645}}.
+Concretely, this first version of the specification uses a pruning approach rather than a reuse of the groupings defined in {{!RFC9645}}.

 # Conventions and Definitions